 A monetization strategy is a plan for driving revenue via a mobile application using one or several monetization models.
 It’s best to start the planning before you build a product, or when it is still in the early stage of wireframes.
 And certainly, you’d better have a well-thought-out plan before you launch the product in an app store.

-Before you choose any of the app monetization models, try to figure out the demographics of the end-users, their location and app usage patterns.
+Before you choose any of the latest app monetization models, try to figure out the demographics of the end-users, their location and app usage patterns.
 Learn what product’s features they may find valuable, what content they enjoy, for which they are prepared to pay, etc. The prices for downloads, in-app purchases or subscriptions will also depend on the cost of similar products in the target country, the standard of living, and other factors.

-Learn about most bankable app monetization strategies out there and look at products similar to yours.
+Learn about most bankable mobile app monetization and promotion strategies out there and look at products similar to yours.
 How are they monetizing?
 Is their approach successful?
 If your team lacks the necessary competence, consider working with an expert partner.
 If your plan is likely to include in-app advertising, start looking for a reliable monetization partner with strong brand relationships and robust data sharing.

 The knowledge of the target audience is also crucial for the development of your marketing strategy.
 It will be more efficient if several methods are utilized simultaneously, the most popular being: